blakepell/AvalonMudClient/README.md

  - Aliases
  - Triggers (simple and regular expression)
  - Macros
+ - Package Manager for installing packages that are built for a specific game.
  - LUA (LUA can be inlined as the output of an alias or a trigger)
  - Colored syntax editor for LUA with intellisense (code completion) for all of the extended API's.
  - 4K monitor support / responsive UI design.